-- 1. Robots: A remotely controlled unmanned machine that operates on the ground, which is utilized to enhance the safety of the community and officers. - (a) Description, quantity, capabilities, and purchase cost - (a) TRANSCENDS ROBOTICS, VANTAGE ROBOT; cost \$29,397, quantity 1 - (a) The VANTAGE is remote-controlled, tracked robot equipped with two-way audio, a microphone, video camera, pan-tilt-zoom camera, FLIR thermal and infrared night vision capabilities that enhances the capabilities of SWAT, tactical, or patrol response teams by allowing them to inspect dangerous environments prior to officer entering.
-Navigates various terrain including stairs, clothing, grass, etc. - (b) TRANSCENDS ROBOTICS, MINI VANTAGE ROBOT; cost \$13,500, quantity 1 - (a) The MINI VANTAGE is a remote-controlled, wheeled robot equipped with a camera, LED light bar, and rugged impact resistant wheels that may be thrown by operators into a dangerous environment.
-The robot enhances the capabilities of SWAT, tactical, or patrol response teams by allowing them to inspect dangerous environments prior to officer entering.
-Navigates various terrain including stairs, clothing, grass, etc. - (c) RECON ROBOTICS, THROWBOT; cost: \$14,200, quantity: 1 - (a) A throwable remote-controlled micro-robot platform that enables operators to obtain instantaneous video and audio reconnaissance within indoor or outdoor environments.
-Can be thrown into hazardous situations or placed via an extended handle to allow officers to quickly make informed decisions. - (d) ROBOTEX , AVATAR; cost: \$29,990, quantity: 2 (lifting arm: \$23,995, quantity: 1) - (a) The AVATAR enhances the capabilities of SWAT, tactical, or patrol response teams by allowing them to inspect dangerous situations quickly and safely prior to officers entering.
-Navigates various terrain including stairs, clothing, grass, etc. Two-way audio, video recording, and the ability to open doors or place items using the arm attachment. - (b) Purpose - (a) To be used to remotely gain visual/audio data, deliver Crisis Negotiations Team phone, open doors, disrupt suspicious packages, and clear buildings of dangerous or concealed persons.

-- (c) Authorized Use
+- 1. Robots: A remotely controlled unmanned machine that operates on the ground, which is utilized to enhance the safety of the community and officers. - (a) Description, quantity, capabilities, and purchase cost - (a) RECON ROBOTICS, THROWBOT; cost: \$14,200, quantity: 1 - (a) A throwable remote-controlled micro-robot platform that enables operators to obtain instantaneous video and audio reconnaissance within indoor or outdoor environments.
+Can be thrown into hazardous situations or placed via an extended handle to allow officers to quickly make informed decisions. - (b) ROBOTEX, AVATAR; cost: \$29,990, quantity: 2 (lifting arm: \$23,995, quantity: 1) - (a) The AVATAR enhances the capabilities of SWAT, tactical, or patrol response teams by allowing them to inspect dangerous situations quickly and safely prior to officers entering.
+Navigates various terrain including stairs, clothing, grass, etc. Two-way audio, video recording, and the ability to open doors or place items using the arm attachment. - (b) Purpose - (a) To be used to remotely gain visual/audio data, deliver Crisis Negotiations Team phone, open doors, disrupt suspicious packages, and clear buildings of dangerous or concealed persons. - (c) Authorized Use

-- (a) Only assigned operators who have completed training shall be permitted to operate the robots.

-- (d) Lifespan
+- (a) Only assigned operators who have completed the required training shall be permitted to operate the robots. - (d) Lifespan

-- (a) TRANSCENDS ROBOTICS, VANTAGE 5-10 years

-- (b) TRANSCENDS ROBOTICS, MINI VANTAGE 5-10 years

-- (c) RECON ROBOTICS, THROWBOT 8-10 years
+- (a) RECON ROBOTICS, THROWBOT 8-10 years

-- (d) ROBOTEX, AVATAR 8-10 years
+- (b) ROBOTEX, AVATAR 8-10 years

 - (e) Fiscal Impact

 - (a) Annual maintenance and battery replacement cost is approximately \$500.

 - (f) Training

 - (a) Department members using robots are trained by Department subject matter experts prior to use during field operations.

 - (g) Legal and Procedural Rules

 - (a) It is the policy of the Fairfield Police Department to utilize a robot only for official law enforcement purposes, and in a manner that respects the privacy of our community, pursuant to State and Federal law.